$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: The polylogarithmic Hopf algebra in abstraction

 \section{The polylogarithmic Hopf algebra in abstraction}

-\footnote{Temp.
-We've added this paragraph (generalities on free prounipotent groups).} We fix a base field $k$ of characteristic $0$.
+We fix a base field $k$ of characteristic $0$.
 We refer the reader to \S2 of \cite{mtmue} for an efficient review of the basics of free prounipotent groups in notation similar to ours.
-We recall from loc. cit. that if $S$ is a set, then the \emph{free prounipotent $k$-group on $S$}, which we denote here by $\pi(S)$, is the prounipotent group associated to the free pronilpotent Lie algebra $\nN(S)$ on $S$.
-In particular, the elements of $S$ do \emph{not} belong to $\pi(S)$.
-If $w$ is a word in $S$, then $f_w$ denotes the function on $\pi(S)$ associated to $w$.
-Let $\Uu(S)$ denote the completed universal enveloping algebra of $\nN(S)$ and let $A(S)$ denote the coordinate ring of $\pi(S)$.
+If $S$ is a set, we denote by $L(S)$ the free Lie algebra on $S$ and by $\nN(S)$ the free pronilpotent Lie algebra on $S$.
+We denote the associated \emph{free prounipotent $k$-group} by $\pi(S)$.
+We let $\Uu(S)$ denote the completed universal enveloping algebra of $\nN(S)$ and we let $A(S)$ denote the coordinate ring of $\pi(S)$.
 We recall that there's a nondegenerate pairing